roman-milk/roman-milk.github.io/married-stud-helps-dp-a-hot-teen.md

+===

- ****** Married Stud Helps &quot;DP&quot; a Hot Teen ****** byNonStopFunGuy© She didn't stand up for nothing.
+She didn't stand up for nothing.
 Lucy slipped on her flip-flops and glided slowly accross the lawn then patio, coming into the house wearing only the string bikini.
 Standing in front of the three of us, not trying to hide her amazing body from the two strangers her step-daddy had invited over, she told Thom in her sexy Aussie accent that she was "super hot" and needed a bottle of water.
 I thought to myself, drinking a bottle of water wouldn't change the fact that she was, absolutely, "super-hot."
 Then she looked at Danny and me, sweetly asking if we wanted any water, too.
 This time, he and I both said yes to her.

  Danny's head whipped around, as Lucy passed him to walk into the kitchen.
 He snickered to Thom, "How can you stand it, having that hot piece of ass in your house and not trying to bang it yourself?"
 Thom played it cool, shrugging of the suggestion that he had any prurient interest in his wife's daughter.